 Hourglass with Wings – An hourglass often symbolizes the fleeting nature of time, and the wings suggest a spiritual or supernatural element, reinforcing the inevitability of fate.

 Chinese Joss Paper (Hell Bank Note) – The red and gold decorative paper with Chinese characters suggests an offering for the afterlife, used in traditional ancestor worship.
-This inclusion adds cultural depth, linking the theme of death to spiritual beliefs about the afterlife and remembrance.

 Red Carnation – The carnation is associated with remembrance, mourning, and love, further reinforcing the themes of death and honoring those who have passed.